jimregiandrew/qs/README.md

 # Vision

-I want a standard file format for quantity sequence data that is understood by browsers, apps etc. Just like JPEG for photographic images, MPEG variants for videos, and mp3 etc for music.
+I want a standard file format for quantity sequence (e.g. time series) data that is understood by browsers, apps etc. Just like JPEG for photographic images, MPEG variants for videos, and mp3 etc for music.